hyfoxus/movieRecsBot/README.md

 ## IMDb Data Enrichment

-The sibling `apps/imdb-vec` service now hydrates its `movie` catalog with the full IMDb TSV bundle:
+The sibling `apps/imdb-vec` service now hydrates its `movie` catalog exclusively from `title.basics` and `title.ratings`.
-`title.basics`, `title.ratings`, `title.akas`, `title.crew`, `title.principals`, `title.episode`, and `name.basics`.
-During import the loader folds that data into JSONB columns (`akas`, `directors`, `writers`, `principals`, `episode`) so downstream consumers have maximum context without altering application code.
-Embedding text generation now also includes director names to bias similarity search toward key creative talent.
+Those two TSVs are small enough to download quickly yet still provide the essentials (titles, years, genres, runtime, adult flag, ratings, votes) that power the recommendation pipeline.
+Since we dropped the massive `akas`/`episode` datasets, their columns were removed from the schema to keep everything lean and consistent across services.

 ---